Deftsalt-debug/pwn.college_Krishnendu/Linux_Lumarium/Percieving_Permissions/perm_set_prac.md

 None here.

 ## What I learned
 Chmod can be used to overwrite a user's perms too, instead of adding or removing to a user, we can use the '=' operator in place of +/- and chmod will overwrite the perms of that user with whatever new perm we specify.
 We also learnt how we can chain multiple perm changes at a single command using ',' allowing us to modfiy an entire file's access id perms at a single line in the shell.
-Thi challenge required the previous challenge's prior knowledge along with the added knowledge of chaining MODE changes and overwriting.
+This challenge required the previous challenge's prior knowledge along with the added knowledge of chaining MODE changes and overwriting.

 ## References
 None.